HyperLysis

 The short answer?
 Very.

-RotaPrep homogenizers with HyperLysing are the ONLY machines on the market anywhere in the world that is able to reach the threshold of optimal lysing.
+RotaPrep homogenizers with HyperLysing are the ONLY machines on the market anywhere in the world that ar able to reach the threshold of optimal lysing.
 Yes, other machines can work around their inefficiencies to get results in many cases, but why settle for that?

-This isn’t a case where RotaPrep homogenizers are more expensive because they are the best, so one needant feel pressured by cost concerns.
+This isn’t a case where RotaPrep homogenizers are more expensive because they are the best, so one needn’tt feel pressured by cost concerns.
 The other homogenizers that are less efficient actually have to add extra cost to their machines in an effort to overcome their inefficiencies.
 What is the point in paying for that?

 The efficiency of HyperLysing saves the user time with shorter run cycles.
 And that has multiple benefits.
 It saves time just as an act of saving time.
 It also saves on wear and tear on the machine.
 So when compared to conventional machines, you are putting perhaps 20% or less of wear and tear on the RotaPrep homogenizers with each run.
 Down the road, that could be a significant savings.
 And lastly, the greater efficiency in lysing gives the added benefit of less heat transferred to the sample.